Love on the Rocks: CASA’s $600M Venezuelan Plane Sale Hits Heavy Turbulence, Crashes

 Once upon a time, the Spanish government’s view might have been decisive.
 Lack of profitability can easily be overcome with subsidies, tax breaks, or R&D financing to develop wholly European versions of CASA’s aircraft.
 In the modern era of a consolidating Euro-defense industry, however, a government that had pushed hard for European defense integration would find that very phenomenon to be its undoing.

-CASA was now CASA-EADS, no longer an independent company in the strict sense of the term.
-The Brazilians actually have very little stake in the US defense market, and the ACS program would have been a huge breakthrough for them.
-Even after ACS failed, however, they chose accommodation over the danger of ostracism.
-EADS, in contrast, had a potential stake in the US defense market that was, and is, enormous.
+CASA was now CASA-EADS, and no longer an independent company in the strict sense of the term.
+EADS had a potential stake in the US defense market that was, and is, enormous.

 - The $20+ billion future aerial tanker deal, for which it was bidding its A330-MRTT.